cekrem/cekrem.github.io/content/posts/parse-dont-validate-typescript.md

 I've been thinking about Alexis King's [Parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) again.
 I do this quite regularly, actually, usually after staring at a TypeScript codebase that's been quietly accumulating `if (user.email)` checks like barnacles.
 The post is from 2019, and the advice (or rather principle) is way older than that.
 And yet most TypeScript I read — including, embarrassingly, plenty I've written — still validates instead of parsing.

 The pitch, if you haven't read it (you should): a validator says "this thing is fine, please continue."
 A parser says "give me a blob, and I'll either give you back a more precise type or tell you why I can't."
-The difference sounds academic until you realize that validators throw away information the moment they finish running, while parsers _preserve_ what they learned by encoding it in the type.
+The difference sounds academic, but it isn't: validators throw away what they learned the moment they finish running, while parsers _preserve_ it by encoding it in the type.
 Once you've parsed a string into an `EmailAddress`, the rest of your program never has to wonder again.
 Peace of mind and more mental capacity for the fun stuff.

 In Haskell or Elm or F# this is just how you write code.
 The language pulls you toward it.
 In TypeScript... it doesn't.
 TypeScript will happily let you do the right thing, but it won't insist, and it won't even gently nudge.
 If anything, structural typing actively undermines the whole game.